bsmg/beat-saber-community-wiki/beginners-guide.md

 Mods are installed into the folder `Plugins` within your Beat Saber install directory.
 Can't find where Beat Saber is installed?
 See [install folder.](faq/install-folder)

-> If you don't see a list of plugins, your antivirus software or firewall may be preventing the mod installer from connecting to [ModSaber](https://www.modsaber.org/).
-{.is-info}

 # How to get more songs
 The Mod Manager includes the `Song Loader Plugin`, which enables you to load more songs into the game, but only includes one test song.

 ## Ingame Downloader
-The Mod Manager also includes the `BeatSaver Downloader` Plugin, which allows you to download beatmaps in-game using the `MORE SONGS` menu button on the main menu screen.
-This pulls beatmaps directly from www.beatsaver.com
+The installers include the `BeatSaver Downloader` Plugin, which allows you to download beatmaps in-game using the `MORE SONGS` menu button on the main menu screen.
+This pulls maps directly from www.beatsaver.com

 ## Beat Saver
 [Beat Saver](https://www.beatsaver.com) is the central repository that holds nearly all custom songs/maps for Beat Saber.
 You can manually place the zip files downloaded from Beat Saver into the `CustomSongs` folder in your Beat Saber directory, use the In-Game Downloader Plugin, or use the OneClick Install button if you're using the [ModSaber Installer](https://www.modsaber.org/).

+There are a couple more resources to help you find songs over in the [FAQ](faq#more-songs)

 # How to uninstall mods
 **Currently the only way to uninstall a mod is to remove the dll from the `Plugins` folder.**